swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 | Marking an `internal` field as `@abiPublic` | Allowed | Allowed
 | Changing an `internal` ABI-public field to be `public` | Allowed | Allowed

 > Note: This proposal is implemented already and in use by the standard library, albeit under different names.
-The command-line flag is `-enable-resilience`; the attribute is `@_fixed_layout` for structs, and `@frozen` for enums.
+The command-line flag is `-enable-library-evolution`; the attribute is `@_fixed_layout` for structs, and `@_frozen` for enums.

   [SE-0193]: https://github.com/apple/swift-evolution/blob/master/proposals/0193-cross-module-inlining-and-specialization.md